BootsmannApp/bootsmann/README.md

 </p>

 ## Core Functionality
-- Building and executing HTTP requests visually
+- Building and executing most common HTTP requests
 - Visual editing of parameters and headers
 - Common file and clipboard operations
 - Basic user authentification (Unencrypted, Basic, Bearer token)
 - Parsing and visualising server replies in a human-convenient form
 - Dynamic loading of HTML replies
+- Support of bookmarks and workspaces

 ## Measurements